ncredinburgh/JavaForSmallTeams/specifics/900_avoid_floats_and_doubles.md

    // Gives After 7 transactions balance is 1.30 :-)
 ```

-Note that although `BigDecimal` can be constructed from a float, this takes us back to where we started.
+Note that, although `BigDecimal` can be constructed from a float, this takes us back to where we started.

 ```java